omegataupodcast/episode-prep/open/english/crispr.md

 * Why is it that CRISPR can be applied to all organisms, not just the typical model ones?

+Wrap Up
+-------------------------------------

+* Does (irrational) fear of GMOs carry over to CRISPR/Cas9 editing?

+* Do legal restrictions on GMOs apply to CRISPR edited organisms?

+* CRISPR could become a major force in ecology and conservation,

 * Which patent battles are being fought over medically relevant CRISPR?
 How do they (or might their outcomes) affect academic research and clinical trials?
 Are commercial investments halted until the patent issues are resolved?

-Wrap Up
--------------------------------------

-* CRISPR could become a major force in ecology and conservation,

 * Ethical issues?

-* Do you know the fantastic music/video by A Capella Science on that topic? https://youtu.be/k99bMtg4zRk
+s